jmschrei/pomegranate/README.md

 *NOTE: pomegranate does not yet work with networkx 2.0.
 If you have problems, please downgrade networkx and try again.*

+A preprint of the pomegranate paper can be [found here](https://arxiv.org/pdf/1711.00137.pdf).
+Please consider citing it if you used it in your academic work.

 pomegranate is a package for probabilistic and graphical models for Python, implemented in cython for speed.
 It grew out of the [YAHMM](https://github.com/jmschrei/yahmm) package, where many of the components used could be rearranged to do other cool things.
 It currently supports:

 * Probability Distributions